Home » Environment » E-Waste Management in India

 • Recycler:

-• Ensuring that the recycling processes and facilities are in accordance with the regulatory standards.
+• Ensuring that the recycling processes and facilities are by the regulatory standards.

 • Maintain a record of e-waste collected.